 Geography, population and climate

-The transboundary Indus river basin has a total area of 1.12 million km2 distributed between Pakistan (47 percent), India (39 percent), China (8 percent) and Afghanistan (6 percent) (Table 1 and Map).
+The transboundary Indus river basin has a total area of 1.12 million km2 distributed between Pakistan (47 percent), India (39 percent), China (8 percent) and Afghanistan (6 percent) (Table 1).
 The Indus river basin stretches from the Himalayan mountains in the north to the dry alluvial plains of Sindh province in Pakistan in the south and finally flows out into the Arabian Sea.
 In Pakistan, the Indus river basin covers around 520 000 km2, or 65 percent of the territory, comprising the whole of the provinces of Punjab and Khyber Pakhtunkhwa and most of the territory of Sindh province and the eastern part of Balochistan.
 The drainage area lying in India is approximately 440 000 km2, nearly 14 percent of the total area of the country, in the States of Jammu and Kashmir, Himachal Pradesh, Punjab, Rajasthan, Haryana and Chandigarh.
 Only about 14 percent of the total catchment area of the basin lies in China, covering just 1 percent of the area of the country, and Afghanistan, where it accounts for 11 percent of the country’s area.
 Very roughly, at least 300 million people are estimated to live in the Indus basin.

 Climate is not uniform over the Indus river basin.
 It varies from subtropical arid and semi-arid to temperate subhumid on the plains of Sindh and Punjab provinces to alpine in the mountainous highlands of the north.
 Annual precipitation ranges between 100 and 500 mm in the lowlands to a maximum of 2 000 mm on mountain slopes.
 Snowfall at higher altitudes (above 2 500 m) accounts for most of the river runoff (Ojeh, 2006).